 My research examines the intersection of the body, migration, discourse, and institution.
-My dissertation centers the roles of visuality and the racialized body to understand American inclusion and exclusion in the enforcement of Chinese Exclusion Laws in the late 19th and early 20th centuries.
+From a trans-Pacific perspective, my dissertation centers the roles of visuality and the racialized body to understand U.S. inclusion and exclusion in the enforcement of Chinese Exclusion Laws in the late 19th and early 20th centuries.

-Dissertation Title:“Golden Lilies” Across the Pacific: The Paradoxes of Bodies, Admissibility and American Inclusion in Enforcing the Chinese Exclusion Laws
+Dissertation Title:“Golden Lilies” Across the Pacific: Bodies and Paradoxes of U.S. Inclusion in Enforcing the Chinese Exclusion Laws

 2017 Encyclopedia Entry, “Biography of Mrs. Robert J. Burdette, b.1855-d.1954.”
 In Biographical Database of NAWSA Suffragists, 1890–1920 (forthcoming, online database, “Women and Social Movements in the United States, 1600-2000”).